The Truth About Estrogen Blockers

 Many men are surprised that they naturally produce estrogen via conversion from testosterone.
 In healthy men, this conversion happens through an enzyme called aromatase.
 Aromatase is present in the adrenal glands, testicles, fat tissue, and brain, converting testosterone into estrogen.

 Doctors prescribe estrogen blockers for numerous reasons, with many practitioners still subscribing to the belief that testosterone is good and estrogen is bad.
 Drug manufacturers have created a misconception that estrogen ‘robs’ your body of healthy testosterone (so they can sell more aromatase inhibitors).
 Doctors should be looking at the balance of the two.
-Without a healthy balance of both hormones, the effect each has on the body are limited
+Without a healthy balance of both hormones, the effect each has on the body is limited.

 Ready to learn more about what makes Male Excel different?
 Take our free hormone assessment today!